Bilquis Sheikh: Religious conversion

 Sheikh adopted her grandson, Mahmud, when his divorced mother remarried, opting to leave him behind with her.
 When the favored grandson began experiencing pain in his ear, she took him to a Christian hospital near Taxila.
-A Catholic nun, who was also the doctor, noticed that Sheikh had a Bible and asked why she would have a Bible, when she was a Muslim.
+A Catholic nun, who was the doctor, noticed that Sheikh had a Bible and asked why, when she was a Muslim.
 Sheikh replied that she was in search of God.
 At this point, Dr. Pia Santiago suggested that Sheikh should pray to God and ask Him to reveal himself to her.
 She told Sheikh to talk to God as she would speak with her father.
 Sheikh had a very good and loving relationship with her father, so she prayed to God as if he was her father.
 She had never before thought of God as a "Father", but she found that this personal and intimate view of God began to transform her life.
 On 24 December 1966, in response to her prayer and search for God, Sheikh was converted to Christianity.
 Soon thereafter, she began attending a local gathering of Christians that met on a weekly basis.
 Christian baptism of a formerly Muslim individual was considered the defining moment in her culture, which signified a definitive break from Islam and identifies new Christians as traitors and infidels.

 When news of her conversion came to light, she was confronted by her family.
 When she spoke with conviction and shared the news of her baptism, her family shunned her in response.
 She also began receiving threatening letters and telephone calls from unknown persons.
 She lost most of her Muslim family and friends.
 Those of her servants who were Christian, fled her home in response to rumors that she would be killed by religious elements in the area.
 She was considered a traitor and infidel, and many people were of the opinion that she ought to be killed for apostasy.
 At one point, her home was torched, but her remaining servants were able to put out the flames before the whole house caught fire.

 Sheikh fled to the US for her safety, and that of her grandson.
 She began speaking about her conversion at churches and praying to God.